 Summary of Findings (For those who don’t want all the details)

 In Brevard County, both the number of homes/condos coming on the market (supply) and the number of homes/condos going under contract (demand) had decreased significantly between the end of February and the middle of April.
 However, since then, the supply of homes/condos has recovered somewhat but is still not where it was before Covid-19 affected the market.
-And surprisingly, both the number of condos and single-family homes currently being sold per week (the demand) has increased over 25% compared to pre-Covid-19 sales; and in the case of single-family homes, sales increased nearly 15%!
+And surprisingly, both the number of condos and single-family homes currently being sold per week (the demand) has increased compared to pre-Covid-19 sales; and in the case of single-family homes, sales increased nearly 15%!
 The data shows that Covid-19 has had no effect on sales prices.
 Note that this data is only from Brevard County and likely does not represent what is happening in other areas of Florida.
 Check back for weekly updates.

 The first two graphs below show the trend in the number of single-family homes and condos that went under contract during this period in 2020 versus 2019.
 While in 2019 there were ups and downs to these numbers, in 2020 for single-family homes there is a distinct pattern of decline from March 1st through April 11th and then a distinct recovery since April 11th.
 Similarly for condominiums, there was a decline through April 18th and then a subsequent rise to above pre-Covid levels.
 Overall, sales are up nearly 15%.